vipin-m-s/AWS-associate/04_iam_policy.md

 ### identity based policy
 - This has to be attacvhed to iam user, group, role
 - There are 2 types of policies
-- - managed policy
+  - managed policy
-  - - THis is re-usable policy
+    - THis is re-usable policy
-    - - has 2 types
+      - has 2 types
-      - - aws managed policy
+        - aws managed policy
-        - user managed policy
+        - customer managed policy
   - inline policy
-  - - one time usable policy
+    - specific to each user.
+Gets deleted when the user is deleted.*/XC

 ### resource based policy
 - THis is attached to an aws resource